DevriX/Hayley/readme.txt

 == Description ==

-Our Hayley theme is based on _s starter theme.
+Hayley theme is based on _s starter theme.
 It’s a really nice and beautiful two-columns theme that’s suitable for bloggers and content writers.
 Hayley features custom header and background, custom menus, social icons and featured images.
-Theme theme is elegant, two-column and super simple to set up theme.
+The theme is elegant, two-column and super simple to set up theme.

 == Installation ==